A Benchmark of Causal vs. Correlation AI for Predictive Maintenance: Contributions

 \section{Contributions}

 This study makes the following contributions to predictive maintenance optimization:

 \begin{itemize} \tightlist

-\item \textbf{Systematic comparison of causal AI vs. correlation-based machine learning:} We evaluate eight models ranging from basic baselines to advanced causal methods on a dataset of 10,000 CNC machines from the UCI Machine Learning Repository \cite{uci-predictive-maintenance}, providing the first comprehensive benchmark of formal causal inference against traditional ML approaches for predictive maintenance.
+\item \textbf{Systematic benchmark of causal vs.\ correlation-based models:} We evaluate eight models ranging from basic baselines to advanced Bayesian structural causal methods on a dataset of 10,000 CNC machines from the UCI Machine Learning Repository \cite{uci-predictive-maintenance}.
+This study provides a comprehensive comparison of formal causal inference against traditional ML approaches for predictive maintenance.

-\item \textbf{Business-aligned optimization framework:} We demonstrate that models optimized explicitly for business costs (accounting for the 50:1 cost asymmetry between false negatives and false positives) substantially outperform accuracy-optimized approaches, highlighting the critical importance of cost-sensitive learning in industrial applications.
+\item \textbf{Business-aligned optimization framework:} We demonstrate that models optimized explicitly for business costs (accounting for the 50:1 cost asymmetry between false negatives and false positives) substantially outperform accuracy-optimized approaches, which highlights the critical importance of cost-sensitive learning in industrial applications.